-1. (.
-Objectives There are clear and well considered learning aims that are particular to the development of the group as a whole and individuals within it, which contribute to the wider curricular or programme aims of school?
-Due consideration has been given to the needs of all the pupils? ш Due consideration has been given to the needs of all the pupils: 2.
-9 Staffi ng Has a visit leader been approved by the Headteacher/EVC?
+1. Ob jec tives There are clear and well considered learning aims that are particular to the development of the group as a whole and individuals within it, which contribute to the wider curricular or programme aims of school?
+Due consideration has been given to the needs of all the pupils?
+2. Sta affii ng Has a visit leader been approved by the Headteacher/EVC?
 Are they sufficiently confident and competent?
-Are the Visit Leadership Team familiar with the school visits policy/procedures? Ц Are all adults physically and mentally capable of undertaking the proposed off-site activity?
-Is there requirement for an appropriately qualified First Aider(s) in the group?
-Are staff accompanying/leading the groups appropriately qualified/competent in accordance with guidelines?
-All members of the Visit Leadership Team have received all relevant information on both the visit and the group?
+Are the Visit Leadership Team familiar with the school visits policy/procedures?
+Are all adults physically and mentally capable of undertaking the proposed off-site activity?
+Is there requirement for an appropriately qualified First Aider(s) in the group? Ц Are staff accompanying/leading the groups appropriately qualified/competent in accordance with guidelines? Ц All members of the Visit Leadership Team have received all relevant information П on both the visit and the group?
 Have adults been DBS checked (where appropriate)?
 Have all adults completed their own medical details form (where appropriate)?
-There are sufficient leaders to ensure effective supervision and deal with incidents and emergencies?
-If accompanying leaders are taking a family member on the visit, are there arrangements to ensure that this will not compromise group management?
-2 0 Pick M lanagement J. I Risk assessments have been completed as appropriate - for the elements which we manage e.g. transportation, pastoral/welfare, teaching etc?
-Providers - Risk Management Summaries (RMS) and/or evidence of providers meeting quality standards e.g. LOtC Quality Mark, AHOEC Gold Standard, AALA etc. have been obtained? Ц The Visit Leadership Team has been involved in the risk assessment process where П possible and are aware of the main hazards/dangers?
-Pupils have been briefed as appropriate?
-Tupis have been briefed as appropriate.
-4. L ocati on Is the chosen location appropriate to the proposed activities and the needs of the pupils? Ц Where accommodation is used it is appropriate to the needs of the pupils - accessibility/safety and security etc?
+There are sufficient leaders to ensure effective supervision and deal with incidents ш and emergencies? П If accompanying leaders are taking a family member on the visit, are there arrangements to ensure that this will not compromise group management? lanagement Risk assessments have been completed as appropriate - for the elements which we manage e.g. transportation, pastoral/welfare, teaching etc? Ц Providers - Risk Management Summaries (RMS) and/or evidence of providers meeting quality standards e.g. LOtC Quality Mark, AHOEC Gold Standard, AALA etc. have been obtained? Ц The Visit Leadership Team has been involved in the risk assessment process where П possible and are aware of the main hazards/dangers?
+Pupils have been briefed as appropriate? r upils have been briefed as appropriate: 4.
+Loc ati on Is the chosen location appropriate to the proposed activities and the needs of the pupils?
+Where accommodation is used it is appropriate to the needs of the pupils - accessibility/safety and security etc?
 Does the accommodation meet the needs of the group in terms of age, gender, management/supervision etc?
 Where remote supervision will be used the environment is suitable for it?
-Are alternative arrangements available if necessary (Plan R) e.g. Rad weather?
+Are alternative arrangements available if necessary (Plan B), e.g. Bad weather?